 Omaha Star Building

 The Omaha Star Building at 2216 North 24th Street was built 1923, and originally listed on the National Register of Historic Places in 2007.
 Architect George Prinz designed Allen Jones’ mortuary in 1923.
 In 1938, it was bought by Mildred Brown and S. Edward Gilbert, her then-husband, to house their new African American owned, operated and focused newspaper called The Omaha Star.
-In 1943, they divorced and she became sole owner.
-Running the paper until she passed in 1989, it continues today.
-Along the way, the paper has championed positivity and civil rights.
-Ernie Chambers, Charles Washington, and Cathy Hughes are among its past employees.
 The Omaha Star is the longest operating Black-owned newspaper run by a woman in the United States.
+Learn more in my article, “A History of the Omaha Star Newspaper” here »

 Micklin Lumber Company